google/WebFundamentals/src/content/en/updates/2019/02/constructable-stylesheets.md

 [`replace()`](https://wicg.github.io/construct-stylesheets/#dom-cssstylesheet-replace)
 and
 [`replaceSync()`](https://wicg.github.io/construct-stylesheets/#dom-cssstylesheet-replacesync)
-methods both replace the stylesheet with a string of CSS, `replace()` returns a Promise.
+methods both replace the stylesheet with a string of CSS, and `replace()` returns a Promise.
 In both cases, external stylesheet references are not supported - any `@import` rules are ignored and will produce a warning.

 ```js
 const sheet = new CSSStyleSheet();